amitjoy/osgifx/index.md

 To use the agent in the OSGi environment, you need to install `in.bytehue.osgifx.console.agent.jar` and set `osgi.fx.agent.port` system property in the runtime.
 Note that, you can either set the property to any port e.g. `2000` or `0.0.0.0:2000`.
 The latter one will allow remote connections whereas the former one will only allow connections from `localhost`.

-#### Download Runtime Agent

-To download the snapshot version of the runtime agent, you can go to the [Actions](https://github.com/amitjoy/osgifx/actions) tab and click on the latest CI build and you will find all the distributions for respective platforms from the `Artifacts` section including the runtime agent.

 #### Current Features

 |                                                                                                                                                                           |     |